 September 25, 1976

-Paul McCartney and Wings played a charity concert in St Marks Square, Venice to raise funds for the historic city.
+Paul McCartney and Wings played a charity concert in St Marks Square, Venice to raise funds for the restoration of art treasures that had suffered water damage in St. Marks Square in Venice, Italy.
 The night was a success but the weight of the equipment used by the group caused more damage to the square.

 Elvis in Palm Springs, not to return to Memphis before the 26th.